gustavopinto/gustavopinto.github.com/blog/_posts/2016-01-01-the-story-behind-casual-contributors.md

 ---
 layout: single
 title: The story behind casual contributors
-subtitle: A summary of a SANER'16 paper
+excerpt: A summary of a SANER'16 paper
 year: 2016
 month: 1
 day: 1